afriedrichsen/ddos_analyzer/README.md

 docker-compose up --build -d
 ```

 The initial build will take some time depending on your internet connection, but should only need to be done when starting the app initially.
+This is due to the size of the CDH Docker Image.
+An existing CDH instance can be used which cuts the deployment time significantly.

 #### Swarm Mode